-In a later interview he said, “I like Mexico, I love the Mexican people.”
-But these comments came too late for Univision, the TV channel, which cancelled Trump’s Miss America Pageant in offended response.
+In a later interview, he said, “I like Mexico, I love the Mexican people.”
+But these comments came too late for Univision, the TV channel, which canceled Trump’s Miss America Pageant in offended response.
 Macy’s, Serta and other companies dealing with Trump followed suit.
 Trump is now suing Univision for breach of contract.

 In spite of the controversy, Trump’s poll numbers show that he is in second place for the nomination behind Jeb Bush, who is married to a Mexican and speaks Spanish.
 Bush said that Trump is “wrong” on the issue, and is “doing this to inflame and incite and to draw attention” to his controversial style of campaigning, which is described by some as brash and bold.